-You can make your payments by BPAY, direct deposit to the National Australia Bank, credit card (by faxing in your card details or calling AFMA direct) or by cheque.
+You can make your payments by BPAY, direct deposit to the National Australia Bank, or by credit card (by calling AFMA direct).
 All account details, biller code and contact details are included on the Payment Options page of your levy invoice.
 Please include the associated invoice or reference number with your payment so AFMA can ensure your payment is attributed correctly.